-IP Australia has an established QRS which is administered by the QIS.
+IP Australia has an established QRS which is managed between the QSS and the IP Rights Quality Review sections. administered by the QIS.
 This includes randomly sampling the work of each patent examiner with Acceptance Delegation for quality review.
 A dedicated group of Patent Product Quality Reviewers assesses the work for compliance with the PQS.
-Results (positive and negative) of each review are provided to the AD Examiner and their Supervising Examiner.
+Results (positive and negative) of each review are provided to the AD Examiner and their supervising examiner(s).
 In the case of a negative finding, if the Product Quality Reviewer and the Supervising Examiner are unable to reach agreement on the review findings, an Arbitration process is used to resolve the issue.
 The Supervising Examiner utilises the product quality review outcomes for the provision of positive reinforcement and recognition as well as the provision of guidance and/or training for their staff.
 There is an additional sampling process which is used when necessary to validate the initial quality performance findings.

 IP Australia employs an additional strategy to ensure quality at the front end of the search process in the form of a 3 person search strategy team.
-The team reviews the patent application and, in consultation, formulates the search strategy.
+The team reviews the patent application and, in consultation, formulates the search strategy, providing three different points of view.
 The search results are reviewed by the team and the search may be further refined before being deemed completed.